 London: Bloomsbury.
 1999-2007.
 The first printings of the deluxe editions of the (at the time) full Harry Potter series.
 Clothbound with pictorial onlays, all edges gilt; fine without dust jackets, as issued.
 The Azkaban, which was the first volume published in a British deluxe edition (Philosopher's Stone and Chamber being issued in a deluxe edition retroactively) had the smallest printing, (reportedly 7000 copies) and names "Joanne Rowling" rather than "J.K.
 Rowling" on the copyright page.
 Here together with the collector's edition of The Tales of Beedle the Bard [London: Children's High Level Group, 2008].
 The leatherbound Beedle is in a drawstring bag, which, with ten illustrations by Rowling, are housed together in a large box made to look like a textbook, which is contained in the publisher's sleeve.
 Also included is the Sotheby's catalog for the auction of one of seven copies of the manuscript of Beedle the Bard, with an introduction by Rowling.
 Since the time of the last deluxe edition's release, the Harry Potter franchise has expanded with the completion of the 8-film series (with an additional three-movie prequel having debuted in 2016); original Rowling content on the Pottermore website; two Wizarding World theme parks; and a two-part stage play sequel (Harry Potter and the Cursed Child), which premiered in London, the script of which was released as the eighth book in the series.
 First Edition.
 Hardcover.
 Fine.
 (Offered by Ken Lopez, Bookseller)

-Rowling’s outsize success means that first editions of her later novels, which were printed in huge runs, are never going to be rare (and hence more expensive), but her relative lack of public appearances (as it quickly became too difficult logistically to send her on a conventional author tour) means that books bearing her signature are must-less common, and thus highly sought after.
+Rowling’s outsize success means that first editions of her later novels, which were printed in huge runs, are never going to be rare (and hence more expensive), but her relative lack of public appearances (as it quickly became too difficult logistically to send her on a conventional author tour) means that books bearing her signature are much-less common, and thus highly sought after.

 The first three Harry Potter Books came out in Great Britain long before they were published in the United States.
-Book one was published on June 26, 1997, and the American edition did not arrive until September 1, 1998.
+Book one was published on June 26, 1997, and the American edition did not arrive until September 1, 1998, almost a year later.
 Book two was published in the UK on July 2, 1998, and in the US on June 2, 1999.
 By the third book, American publishers were very conscious that many fans in the U.S. were simply ordering the U.K. editions rather than waiting, and they reduced the gap to three months, with the British edition being published on July 8, 1999, and the American following on September 8, 1999.
 Thereafter, the books were published simultaneously in all major markets.

 As J.K.
 Rowling is a resident of the U.K., the true first editions are considered the British editions, even when the editions were published simultaneously.